github/docs/content/code-security/secret-scanning/introduction/about-secret-scanning.md

 {% ifversion ghec or ghes %}

-* **Custom patterns**—Organizations can define custom patterns to detect proprietary or unique types of secrets that may not be covered by default patterns.
+* **Custom pattern support**—Organizations can define custom patterns to detect proprietary or unique types of secrets that may not be covered by default patterns.
 This flexibility allows for tailored security measures specific to your environment.

 {% endif %}

-* **Educational value**—Developers receive notifications when secrets are detected, which serves as a learning opportunity.
-This ongoing education helps in fostering a culture of security awareness within the development team.

-* **Remediation guidance**—Along with alerts, we provide remediation guidance, helping teams understand how to safely remove the sensitive information from their codebase and rotate the compromised credentials.
+{% ifversion secret-scanning-non-provider-patterns %}

+* **Ability to detect non-provider patterns**—You can expand the detection to include non-provider patterns such as connection strings, authentication headers, and private keys, for your repository or organization.

+{% endif %}

 ## What are the supported secrets